Lock Every Door: Synopsis

-Jules Larsen is at the end of her rope.
-She lost both her job and her boyfriend, Andrew, and is now living with her best friend, Chloe, in New York City.
-With no job prospects, Jules answers a job posting for an apartment sitter for an upscale apartment in The Bartholomew after the death of its occupant.
-Leslie Evelyn is the woman in charge of hiring new tenants.
-She explains that they cannot let an apartment sit empty for more than a month's time, so as to deter burglars, and that Jules will live in the apartment until the family determines what they want to do with the unit.
+Jules Larsen has lost her family, her job, and her boyfriend and is now living with her best friend, Chloe, in New York City.
+With no job prospects, Jules answers a job posting for an apartment sitter in an exclusive building called The Bartholomew.
+Property manager and longtime resident Leslie Evelyn explains that the former occupant has died, but they cannot let an apartment sit empty due to fear of burglars.
+She explains that Jules will live in the apartment for three months, for which she will be paid $12,000.
+Ms. Evelyn cautions Jules against interactions with the other residents and warns her not to bring outsiders into the building.